rskupnik/parrot/README.md

 ## How to get it?

+# Option 1

+`git clone` -> `mvn install`

+# Option 2

-Since it is not yet available on Maven central, you'll need to add my private github-based repository to your repositories...
+Since it is not yet available on Maven central, you'll need to add my private github-based repository to your repositories.

 ```
 <repositories>